mintel/vagrant-minikube/README.md

 Provide a consistent way to run minikube locally across different distro's..

 Mostly used for demo's, tutorials and workshops.
-If you are using minikube for day to day tasks, install it using your package manager.
+If you are using minikube for day to day tasks, install it using your package manager instead (and avoid the extra overhead of Vagrant).

 ## Install